Kaiser-class battleship: Propulsion

 The Kaiser-class ships were the first German battleships to be powered by turbines.
-They used turbines from several different manufacturers as the Reichsmarineamt (RMA) and German shipyards attempted to find an alternative to a Parsons turbine monopoly.
+They used turbines from several different manufacturers as the RMA and German shipyards attempted to find an alternative to the Parsons turbine monopoly.
 (Note: Turbina, the Germany-based branch of Parsons' company, offered the RMA the opportunity to purchase a license to produce their own turbines of the Parson design, but Tirpitz rejected it.
 He and other senior members of the RMA preferred to keep open the possibility of purchasing turbines built by German companies as opposed to wedding the German Navy to Parsons turbines.)
 Nevertheless, Kaiser and Kaiserin were both equipped with three sets of Parsons turbines.
 Friedrich der Grosse had three sets of AEG-Curtis turbines, while König Albert was powered by Schichau turbines.
-The turbines drove three-bladed screws that were 3.75 m in diameter, providing a design speed of 21 kn.
-The ships had two rudders.
+The turbines drove three-bladed screws that were 3.75 m in diameter.
+Steam was provided by sixteen Schulz-Thornycroft water-tube boilers, except in Prinzregent Luitpold, which had only 14 boilers.
+Hollow grates were fitted to the boilers between 1916 and 1917.
+The boilers were vented through two widely spaced funnels.
 Prinzregent Luitpold was equipped with two sets of Parsons turbines on the outer shafts.
 It was intended that a single 12,000 bhp Germania 6-cylinder 2-stroke diesel engine would drive the center shaft.
 However, the diesel power plant was not ready in time to be installed in Prinzregent Luitpold, so the ship sailed with only two shafts.
-On trials, Prinzregent Luitpold was approximately one half knot slower than her sisters.

-Steam was provided by 16 Schulz-Thornycroft water-tube boilers, except in Prinzregent Luitpold, which had only 14 boilers.
-Hollow grates were fitted to the boilers between 1916 and 1917.
+Electrical power was provided by four double turbo-generators and two diesel generators.
+They produced a total output of 1,800 kilowatts at 225 volts.

+The propulsion systems for the first four ships were rated to produce 28000 PS for a top speed of 21 kn; Prinzregent Luitpold's reduced powerplant produced 26000 PS, for a reduced speed of 20 kn.
+It was found that the ships' machinery had a very large margin of safety, and on trials, each vessel significantly exceeded their design specifications.
+Over the course of their measured mile tests at overload power, the ships reached as high as 55187 PS for 23.46 kn for Kaiser, the fastest battleship Germany built during the imperial period.
+The next three ships all exceeded 22 kn, while Prinzregent Luitpold made 21.7 kn from 38800 PS.
+These were not speeds that could be maintained for long, however, particularly not as the ships and their engines aged.
 The three-shaft ships carried 3,600 metric tons of coal, which enabled a maximum range of 7,900 nmi at a cruising speed of 12 kn.
 Prinzregent Luitpold carried a reduced bunkerage—3,200 metric tons—but was designed to carry 400 tons of oil for the diesel engine.
 On diesel power alone, Prinzregent Luitpold would have had a range of 2,000 nautical miles at 12 knots.

-Electrical power was provided by four double turbo-generators and two diesel generators.
-They produced a total output of 1,800 kilowatts at 225 volts.